mohan-chinnappan-n/cli-dx/oid/openId-connect.md

-# How to use Google as OpenID Connect provider for Salesforce
+# How to use Google as OpenID Connect provider for Salesforce?

 ## Demo
 ![Demo oid](img/openIdconnect-SF-Google-1.gif)